pgilad/gulp-todo/README.md

 - Javascript (`.js`) - using Esprima
 - Jade (`.jade`) - using regex
+- Stylus (`.styl`) - using regex.
+No support for todos/fixmes in block comments.

 If you pass a file without a path (*i.e just data*) it will be parsed as a javascript file.